• Home

 Close up of baked dinner rolls with fresh sage leaves

-• Check that the yeast is still alive.
-You can do this by checking the expiry date or letting it bloom in some warm milk and honey.
-When it becomes bubbly and foamy on top, it means the yeast is still alive.
-Pour the mixture right into the dry ingredients when you’re ready to get started.
+• Use Fresh Yeast: Check your yeast, as expired yeast won’t rise properly.
+You can do this by checking the expiry date or letting it bloom in warm milk and honey.
+If it becomes bubbly and foamy after 5-10 minutes, it means the yeast is still alive.

 Baked dinner rolls on a wood cutting board with a small bowl of butter on the side